ABOUT ROCKY MOUNTAIN WILDLIFE SERVICES

 In a few limited locations, putting up a barrier between the treated and untreated sides of the colony can help lessen re-infestation, but even a good barrier won’t stop the re-invasion entirely.

 The Black Death can be a very frightful thing.
 It is deadly without timely treatment, and some forms are deadly even with treatment.
 However, your chances of getting plague from a prairie dog are pretty slim.
-31 years of poisoning prairie dogs and no one from our crew has ever picked up plague.
+31 years of poisoning prairie dogs and no one from our crew has ever picked up a case of plague.

 Prairie dogs can get plague and carry the plague bacterium.
 Their fleas can then pass that bacterium onto humans or pets that are in the area, but prairie dogs don’t appear to be reservoirs for the plague, and a healthy colony does not appear to have plague in it.
 When plague arrives, it tends to kill out an area then disappear back into the environment.